Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Ever generous with her time, Aladrian offered to help.
 Did I need her to “decode” my scribbling from my yellow legal pads and onto the computer?
 Did I want her to proofread every page and correct the countless typing errors hiding there?
 Or would I be better served by her canceling all her appointments that day so she could stay near me for moral support?

-Aladrian simply knelt down, removed my shoes, and silently, tenderly massaged my feet, then got up and went about her business.
+Aladrian simply knelt down, removed my shoes, and silently, tenderly massaged my feet.
+Then she got up and went about her business.
 It was a small thing, yet I have never felt more loved and less alone than at that unforgettable moment.

 As you build a life together, over time, it will be your appreciation for the small things that is most likely to be overlooked.
 You must cling to the commitment of continually making small offerings.
 If not be given, your mate will always hunger for them.